Jolene

 Notable People Named Jolene

-Jolene Purdy is an American actress known for her roles in Donnie Darko, Orange Is The New Black, and WandaVision.
+Jolene Purdy is an American actress best known for her roles in Donnie Darko, Orange Is The New Black, and WandaVision.

 Laura Hamilton